mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 }
 {% endhighlight %}

-Groovy has some very interessting features regarding the Collections API.
+Groovy has some very cool features regarding the Collections API.
 [In the official docs](http://www.groovy-lang.org/groovy-dev-kit.html) you'll find a good overview of the features (2.
 Working with collections).
 I'll guide you through a few of them.

 Starting with the <code>*</code> Operator.
 The attribute orders is a collection.
 When doing a <code>*.</code> on a collection, it will execute the method call after the <code>.</code> for each items in the collection.
 In this case <code>getAmount()</code> on every item in the orders list will be called.
 The result of this is a List with the results of each entry.
 If you are familiar with functional programming, the [Map](https://en.wikipedia.org/wiki/Map_(higher-order_function)) operation would be something similar (the exact equivalent of it is the <code>collect</code> method in Groovy).